Venture Capital’s Role in Financing Innovation - Journal of Economic Perspectives

 Keywords

-- innovation financing
+- Innovation financing

-- high-growth firms
+- high-growth startups

 Last update